-A Delta plane’s engine failed and glowed orange mid-flight, as scared passengers watched
+A Delta plane’s engine failed and glowed orange midflight, as scared passengers watched

 “I had a weird, eerie sense of calm over me, like I almost knew that they were going to take care of it, and they did,” Porch said.
 “I don’t think I’d be timid getting on a plane again being reassured that they handled it the way they did.”

-But Kreuger had a different takeaway.
+But Kreuger had a different take-away.

 “I can’t get that bang and pop out of my head,” he said of the loud noise.
 “It was very, very scary.”